New beginnings and fresh starts…

-Over the past two years, I’ve spent a lot of time encouraging others to make choices to leave their comfort zones, and reminding them about all of the things they miss out on each time they choose not to take a risk.
-Just after sharing this message a few weeks ago, my husband was asked to take a new position, across the world, in the only place we said we never wanted to live.
+In the fall of 2012, just after sharing this message, my husband was asked to take a new position, across the world, in the only place we said we never wanted to live.

 When I got past the shock, got a lot of basic questions answered, and spent quite a bit of time in prayer, I thought of a friend of mine…